 Raising awareness about EDs, without a focus on change, is not enough.
 Simply articulating the change we know needs to happen is not enough either.
 We need to compel the public and the decision-makers within it to act with us to collate and coordinate these strategies in an unprecedented attack on eating disorders, society-wide.

-That is where our Something’s Gotta Give documentary comes in – because a lot of people will watch a good film.
+That is where our Something’s Gotta Give short film series comes in – because a lot of people are captivated by film.
 A picture is worth a thousand words.
 And the narrative is ours.

-As our documentary describes and investigates what’s most compelling about the fight against this disease, we believe the media will see that it’s newsworthy, will begin covering it in earnest.
+As our short film series describes and investigates what’s most compelling about the fight against this disease, we hope the media will see that it’s newsworthy, will begin covering it in earnest.
 There are journalists out there who care about this issue, who are just waiting for someone to give them traction on the eating disorder story.

 Even if industry isn’t taking responsibility for the havoc caused by the perfection-for-profit world they’re promoting, consumers might.
-Our documentary will make the connections on their behalf, get them thinking in new ways, encourage them to “consume” differently.
+Maybe our short film series will make the connections on their behalf, get them thinking in new ways, encourage them to “consume” differently.
 And that can have an impact.

-And if our politicians aren’t making eating disorders a priority, our documentary will remove some of their traditional “hiding places”, give them a template for taking action, and call on electors to hold them to account around issues of legislation, policy, and budget allocations.
+And if our politicians aren’t making eating disorders a priority, these films may remove some of their traditional “hiding places”, give them a template for taking action, and call on electors to hold them to account around issues of legislation, policy, and budget allocations.

 For us to get to the other side of eating disorders, the levers of real change need to be pulled, and pulled hard.
-That is what the Something’s Gotta Give campaign and documentary are all about.
+That is what the Something’s Gotta Give campaign and short film series are all about.
 Breaking our silence.
 Articulating the change we know needs to happen.
 Compelling the larger public – and key decision-makers within it – to lock arms with us, and act.

 It begins now, and it begins with us.
 Because if we don’t make change happen, who will?